“So who did your psychic paper say you were in order

 “A sonic blaster,” The Doctor said.
 “A crude one.
 The

 hole is very unevenly shaped.
-But yes, definitely.
-A sonic blaster.”
+But yes, definitely, a sonic blaster.”

 “Huh?”
-The landlord looked around but he had
+The landlord looked around but he had gone.
+They both

-gone.
-So had the other man.
-When he returned to the bar the two women
+had.
+When he returned to the bar the two women who were with them had

-who were with them had gone as well.
-He went to the table and picked up
+gone as well.
+He went to the table and picked up the empties and pocketed

-the empties and pocketed the generous tip that had been left.
-Small compensation
+the generous tip that had been left a small compensation for the mess

-for the mess made to his back wall.
+made to his back wall.

 “What’s going on, Doctor?”
-Jasmin asked
+Jasmin asked as he put them

-as he put them into temporal orbit.
-She was making a fuss over Alec’s
+into temporal orbit.
+She was making a fuss over Alec’s now non-existent

-have done without being side-swiped by a birdman in order to get it.
+being side-swiped by a birdman in order to get it.

 “I THINK we may have guessed it right,” he said.
 “I